skyrockets-21/skyrockets-21.github.io/_pages/useful.md

 *Last Updated: June 28, 2023* \

-Below are some resources I find very useful when I am doing my Healthcare ML research projects.
-This is by no means an exhaustive list and there is so much to learn in the domain of healthcare ML if you wish to become a successful data scientist/ML researcher!
+Below are some resources I find very useful from the trenches of healthcare ML research.
+This is by no means an exhaustive list and there is so much to learn in the domain of healthcare if you wish to become a successful data scientist/ML researcher!

 EHR - related
 ---